RameshGKR/WCET-analysis-for-model-predictive-controllers/README.md

 - Measurement Units: `microseconds`

 #### Setting up the run script
 To run and analyze the executable, two scripts need to run at the same time.
-On the one hand `make run COM=<RPI_COM_PORT>` needs to be run to upload the automatically instrumented executable to the Raspberry Pi and execute it.
+On the one hand `make run COM=<RPI_COM_PORT>` needs to be run to upload the instrumented executable to the Raspberry Pi and execute it.
 On the other hand, a script needs to receive the timestamps from the logger and save them to a file.
 For this, the following steps were taken.
 - Write a script `<project-folder>/rvs_<project-name>/scripts-<target>-<analysis>/get_trace.py`
   The Python script opens a serial port, gathers the timestamps, parses them, and stores them in a text file.
 - Write a script `<project-folder>/rvs_<project-name>/scripts-<target>-<analysis>/run.js`